Sounak3007/Budget-App/README.md

   - register and log in, so that the data is private to them.
   - introduce new transactions associated with a category.
   - see the money spent on each category.
+  - Deploy as containers using Dockerfile and Docker compose
+  - Deploy backend database using Helm charts
+  - Deploy Monitoring tools grafana and prometheus using Terraform.

 ### Screenshots 📸